Esc key: Origins

-The name of the equivalent key on some early Teletype Model 33 keyboards was labeled Alt Mode..., the alternative mode of operation causing the escapement to treat the following one character in a special way.
-Much later printers and computer terminals that would use escape sequences often would take more than one following byte as part of a special sequence.
+The analogous key on some early Teletype Model 33 keyboards was labeled Alt Mode.
+This label referred to an alternative mode of operation in which the single next character was treated in a special way.
+The idea that such a functionality should be provided in a character encoding convention—and be referred to as escape—is among the contributions that Bob Bemer made to the development of the ASCII encoding around 1960.

 Uses

 As most modern computer users are no longer concerned with controlling terminal or peripheral behaviour via manually typed or computer-issued escape sequences, the task to which was originally dedicated, the escape key has long since been appropriated by application programmers, most often to mean Stop.
 This use continues today in Microsoft Windows's method of escape as a shortcut in dialog boxes for No, Quit, Exit, Cancel, or Abort, as well as a common shortcut key for the Stop button in many web browsers, and to cancel drag and drop operations.

 On machines running Microsoft Windows, prior to the implementation of the Windows key on keyboards, the typical practice for invoking the "start" button was to hold down the Control key and press escape.
 This key combination still works as of Windows 11.

 Microsoft Windows makes use of "Esc" for many key shortcuts.
 Many of these shortcuts have been present since Windows 3.0, through Windows XP and later.

 In macOS, "Esc" usually closes or cancels a dialog box or sheet.
 The ++ combination opens the Force Quit dialog box, allowing users to end non-responsive applications.
-Another use for the Esc key, in combination with the Command key, is switching to Front Row, if installed.

 In most computer games, the escape key is used as a pause button and/or as a way to bring up the in-game menu, usually containing ways to exit the program.
 This is despite the existence of a separate Pause/Break key.